MichiganNLP/Scalable-VLM-Probing/README.md

 robust and reliable systems.
 Our framework can be easily used to analyze other benchmarks, features, and multi-modal models.

+This repository includes the obtained results along with the code to reproduce them.

 ## Obtained Results

 Under [results/](results) you can find the detailed results obtained with our method for the 3 different scores tested.